openhive-network/balance_tracker/docker/README.md

 ```

 You can stop the app with `docker compose stop` or `docker compose down` (the latter removes the containers) and remove all the application data with `docker compose down -v`.

+## Profiles

+The Composefile contains profiles that add additional containers to the setup:

+- *swagger* - adds the Swagger UI running on port 8080

+You can enable the profiles by adding the profile option to `docker compose` command, eg. `docker compose --profile swagger up -d`.

 ## Configuration